radi0sus/robots-mapedit/README.md

   4. Add Unit.
   5. Insert the Unit ID.
   6. Change the type and properties.
+  7. Save the changes
+  8. Save the map.
 - To change properties of a unit:
   1. Select the unit in the Edit Units window
   2. Change the type (if you like).
 But it must be of the same type, so replacing a robot with a robot is possible.
   3. Change the parameters.
 More ammo, more health or less...
+  4. Save the changes
+  5. Save the map.

 ### Map Files